Register to Vote

 Voters choosing to cast their ballot in person on election day can find their voting location via the polling place finder.
 For most elections, voters will also be able to access a sample ballot shortly before election day.

-With the exception of some special elections, absentee voting begins 46 days prior to each election.
+With the exception of some special elections and township elections, absentee voting begins 46 days prior to each election.
 Voters may obtain and return an absentee ballot and do not need to have or provide a reason for voting absentee.
 Absentee ballots may be cast by mail and voters do not need to be registered to vote prior to requesting an absentee ballot.
 If a voter needs to register or update their registration, they can do so by including a voter registration application with their mailed absentee ballot.
 Absentee ballots that are mailed must be received by the voter's county elections office by election day.
 Voters can track their absentee ballot here.
 Special provisions apply to anyone voting absentee who is living outside the United States, or is a member of the U.S. military serving outside his/her home precinct, as well as his/her spouse and dependents.

 For most county, state, and federal elections, those wishing to vote absentee may request an absentee ballot starting 46 days prior to the election.
 Dakota County voters may obtain and/or return an absentee ballot in person during normal business hours at Dakota County's elections office in Hastings as well as other locations which vary by election, but typically include the Northern Service Center (West St. Paul), the Western Service Center (Apple Valley), and several municipal offices.
-Scott County voters may obtain and/or return an absentee ballot in person during normal business hours at Scott County's elections office in Shakopee.
+Scott County voters may obtain and/or return an absentee ballot in person during normal business hours at Scott County's Public Works Building in Jordan.
 Voters may return completed absentee ballots in person up until 3 p.m. on election day.
 Dakota County has confirmed that absentee ballots delivered to the Northern Service Center or Western Service Center will be treated as received by its elections department at the time they are delivered to either service center.
 Under state law absentee voting must be available at each county's elections office, as well as other locations offering in-person absentee voting, during normal business hours on weekdays, from 10:00 a.m. to 3:00 p.m. the Saturday prior to election day, and until 5:00 p.m. the day before election day, unless that falls on a Saturday or Sunday.
 Whether returned by mail or in person, a voter can ask to cancel a returned absentee ballot until the close of business one week before election day by contacting their county elections office.

 Another form of in-person absentee voting, sometimes referred to as early voting, in which ballots are deposited directly into a tabulator, is available during the 7 days prior to most elections.
 Early voting locations and hours are typically made available on Dakota County's website prior to each election.
 Scott County voters may access information about absentee voting here.